 13 Surprising Facts About Robert Pattinson

 Looking back at Robert Pattinson’s career, it’s almost comical to think that his two big breaks were in the form of major franchises.
 The quirky, self-deprecating actor (who claims he doesn’t know how to act) jumped from the big-budget Harry Potter and Twilight franchises to smaller, independent movies like Josh and Benny Safdie's Good Time and Claire Denis’s High Life without skipping a beat.
 For anyone who’s seen him act in recent years, you know Pattinson has a thing for the bizarre when it comes to choosing his roles.
-So now that he’s making his way back into blockbusters as the lead in Matt Reeves’s The Batman, it's understandable that some people are confused.
+So now that he has made his way back into blockbusters as the lead in Matt Reeves’s The Batman, it's understandable that some people are confused.

-At 34 years old, the notoriously private star has turned in some incredible performances, and his acting trajectory has been a fascinating thing to watch.
+The notoriously private star has turned in some incredible performances, and his acting trajectory has been a fascinating thing to watch.
 Even still, many people somehow only see the London native as Edward Cullen, the glowing vampire-turned-teen heartthrob.
 If you’re looking to learn more about Robert Pattinson, you’ve come to the right place.

 1. Robert Pattinson is also a talented musician.